 Take the time to be mindful as you prepare to eat.
 It might be as you are peeling back the paper as you walk along, sitting at your desk lifting the lid, or beginning to peel, chop and fry.
 It doesn’t matter where you are or what you’re eating – just notice the textures, sounds, smells and what everything looks like as your food is in front of you.

 Benefits: We eat with our eyes too, and paying attention to the food you're preparing stimulates and focuses your body, ready for eating.
 It helps the body to prepare for what it’s about to do, so you’ll find your digestion and appetite signals working much more efficiently.
-If your mouth waters – you know you’re on track!
+If your mouth waters – you know you’re on track.

 Step 4: Eating

 Arguably, the most fun bit.
 Start by having a good look at what you’re about to eat.
-Take note of the textures, shapes and colours, then, notice any smells and sounds.
+Take note of the textures, shapes and colours, then notice any smells and sounds.
 When you take a bite, notice the temperature, the texture and all the different tastes.
 Be aware of how the food feels on your fork or in your hand, then how it feels in your mouth.
 Notice your mouth chewing away, and your breathing as you go.

 Benefits: Being mindful when we are eating food allows the body to respond properly to what it’s doing.
-If you eat whilst worrying about your next meeting, the body is in stress mode and digestion is compromised.
+If you eat while worrying about your next meeting, the body is in stress mode and digestion is compromised.
 Eating mindfully also allows for the proper signals to be sent to the brain when we’re full, preventing us overeating.

 Step 5: After you’ve finished